Open Call for Master’s Thesis Topics – Exploring the Intersecion of Open Innovation and Resilience

-The Role of Open Innovation for Organizational Resilience
+• Open Innovation and Organizational Resilience

 Level Master